mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 It's a bit crazy to me that there's so many forms and that there's an affirmative and negative variant as well as a polite and casual variant for them.
 I'm sure English prolly has just as many - but it's not something I've ever thought about before.
-I'm glad I took the time to try and parse each of these forms, though as looking at the dictionary and seeing "Potential form" really meant nothing to me prior to this.
+I'm glad I took the time to try and parse each of these forms, though, as looking at the dictionary and seeing "Potential form" really meant nothing to me prior to this.
 In future posts I want to dive a bit further into each one of these and really learn how to use them in both the affirmative and negative ways.